Search

 2

-Plant miRNAs can survive mammalian digestion, enter the bloodstream, and reach target tissues after oral consumption
+Plant-derived microRNAs can survive mammalian gastrointestinal digestion, enter the bloodstream, and reach target tissues in the body.

 3